 The club had multiple rooms inside, including the main room and the Panther Room.
 During the summer, it hosted parties on its rooftop, which had a wonderful view on Manhattan.
 It had one of the best speaker systems in the city, if not the best, with sound so clear you could have a conversation over it, while it was still club-level loud.
 The dancefloors could be a bit chaotic, but that is what happens with any club that popular.

 Situated in prime Williamsburg real estate, the neighborhood has been undergoing wholesale change with massive brands putting up brick and mortar stores and smaller stores struggling to stay open with rising rents.
-The L train (the main subway line to the neighborhood) is set to shut down in April for 18 months (in theory, lol MTA) and will have a major impact on nightlife in the neighborhood.
+The L train (the main subway line to the neighborhood) is set to partially shut down in April 2019 for 20 months (we will see about that MTA) and will have a major impact on nightlife in the neighborhood.

 The club will celebrate New Year’s Eve and now its final night with an open to close set from John Digweed.
 Over the next three weeks, Danny Tenaglia will host his annual Christmas party, Lil Louis will perform alongside BLOND:ISH & La Fleur, Seth Troxler, Hot Since 82 and Solardo b2b with Gorgon City will all take over the club.
 It is a New York nightlife institution that was a beacon for house and techno in the city at a time when EDM was still dominant.
 Output will be missed, but its impact will be felt for years to come in the similar venues popping up in Bushwick and elsewhere in Brooklyn.